abbasshafi/Projects/Uber Rides Prediction/README.md

 # Project#1:
 # Uber Rides Prediction

 This project is in Machine Learning with Scikit-Learn.
-It is Supervised Machine Learning algorithm Linear Regression based problem.
-Main goal of this algorithm was to predict number of rides available given different features.
-I have achived 86% accuracy.
+It is a Supervised Machine Learning algorithm Linear Regression based problem.
+The main goal of this algorithm was to predict the number of rides available given different features.
+I have achieved 86% accuracy.
 This model is saved using pickle and deployed using Heroku.

 ## Steps Performed